Yannick Nézet-Séguin and Beatrice Rana

 Beatrice Rana (photo: Simon Fowler, Parlophone Records Limited)

 A declaration against terror, violence and war: Shostakovich’s Seventh Symphony, written during the siege of Leningrad by German troops, established the composer’s worldwide fame.
-The work powerfully denounces the horrors of fascism and, in its gentle passages, is at the same time an appeal to humanity.
-The programme with Yannick Nézet-Séguin – whose posts include music director of the New York Met – opens with the young Clara Schumann’s melodious and heartfelt Piano Concerto.
+The work powerfully denounces the horrors of fascism and, in its more gentle passages, is also an appeal to humanity.
+The programme with Yannick Nézet-Séguin – whose posts include music director of the New York Met – opens with the young Clara Schumann’s mellifluous and heartfelt Piano Concerto.
 As the soloist, the Italian pianist Beatrice Rana makes her debut with the Berliner Philharmoniker.

 Berliner Philharmoniker